Meet Us

 Languages: English and Spanish

 I grew up in Southern California and have been living in the Bay Area for over ten years.
-My background is in public health and policy and my acupuncture journey began about five years ago when I attended a Tui Na (Traditional Chinese massage) workshop that sparked a desire to learn more.
-I enrolled in an “Introduction to the Fundamentals of Traditional Chinese Medicine” course and subsequently started on the path of becoming a practitioner.
-I recently completed my studies at AIMC in Berkeley and received my acupuncture license.
+My background is in public health and policy and my acupuncture journey began in 2016 when I attended a Tui Na (Traditional Chinese massage) workshop that sparked a desire to learn more.
+I enrolled in an “Introduction to the Fundamentals of Traditional Chinese Medicine” course and started on the path to becoming a practitioner.
+I completed my studies at AIMC in Berkeley in 2020 and received my acupuncture license in 2021.

-As a fat, nonbinary, queer, neurodivergent trauma survivor, one of the main factors in my decision to study acupuncture was my own experience with conventional medical care.
-There are a lot of wonderful things about western medicine, and I definitely believe that the best approach to healthcare is an integrative one.
+As a fat, nonbinary, queer, neurodivergent trauma survivor, one of the main factors in my decision to study acupuncture was my own experience with insurance-based medical care.
+I definitely believe that the best approach to healthcare is an integrative one.
 Acupuncture excels at primary care and chronic care, and those are places where western medicine hasn’t done a great job of meeting my needs and those of the people I hold dear.
-During my studies, I learned about the Community Acupuncture practice model, and it resonated with me as an awesome way to improve access to healthcare.
+During my studies, I wanted to experience acupuncture in as many different settings as I could, and so I signed up for multiple clinical externships (including Cal Athletics and Charlotte Maxwell Clinic) but Community Acupuncture was my focus.
+I love the model!
+It’s always resonated with me as an awesome way to improve access to healthcare.

 Sarah Saenz, CMT (she/her)